 b.
 Thick fur

-- The thick and wooly fur of koalas provide them insulation and protection.
+- The thick and wooly fur of koalas provides them insulation and protection.

-- It acts like a protective raincoat on their bodies, which repels moisture and keeps their bodies warm and dry.
+- It acts as a protective raincoat on their bodies, which repels moisture and keeps their bodies warm and dry.

 c.
 Paw structure

 - The paw structure of koalas along with sharp and curved claws is a special adaptation for arboreal life.

 - They have spread fingers that look like two thumbs, which allows them a stronger and better grip on the tree branches.

 - Both fore and hind limbs have similar toes which provide them the same grip and so one of their forelimbs is free for grasping leaves.